-The GIS Department updated the County facilities map.
-The current map reduced the number of County facilities from 32 to 27 locations.
-The old courthouse was sold along with 4 other locations during 2017.
-A Facilities and Control Inventory was updated with all applicable permit numbers, registration numbers, and authorizations for each facility or control.
+The County facilities map has not changed since 2017.
+The map shows 27 County facilities.

+A Facilities and Control Inventory was prepared in December 2016 with all applicable permit numbers, registration numbers, and authorizations for each facility or control.
 A total of 10 County facilities had registration or permit numbers.
 Of the 10 facilities, only 3 are located in the regulated UA for the County's MS4 Program.
+The inventory is current and an update is not necessary at this time.

-Implementation Activity Measurable Goal Completion Date Develop and maintain an inventory of facilities and stormwater controls within the regulated area Updated GIS map 12/31/17
+Implementation Activity Measurable Goal Completion Date Develop and maintain an inventory of facilities and stormwater controls within the regulated area Updated GIS map 12/31/18